jelias2/EKS-infura-webserver/README.md

   * /src contains all of the source code
   * /cmd contains the main.go which executes setup and initalization of the webserver
   * /handlers: the files which perform the logic for each endpoint
-    * handlers.go: contains the HTTP REST endpoints and logic
+    * handlers.go: contains the pure HTTP REST endpoints and logic
+    * infura-websocket-client.go: Contains the hybrid HTTP REST Websocket endpoints and logic
     * socket2socket.go: contains a websocket implementation server
   * /apis
     * apis.go contains the basic kinds and json mashalling structure for the webserver